Road to Mental Readiness (R2MR)

 Aspects of the program are built on psychology research into reducing stigma and dealing with stress.

 Has the program been independently evaluated?

 We located two independent reviews of the program (see Carleton and others 2018 and Szeto and others 2019).

-This Carleton review found the program results were consistent with other single session interventions; specifically, there were no significant changes in mental health symptoms, resilience, or work engagement (p > .05).
+The Carleton review found the program results were consistent with other single-session interventions; specifically, there were no significant changes in mental health symptoms, resilience, or work engagement (p > .05).
 There were small, but significant (p < .05), reductions in stigma at post-training that may facilitate help-seeking among police; relatedly, in open-ended response fields, participants commonly described the training as helpful for changing attitudes and improving communication.

 The Szeto study used a pre/post experimental design - measuring attitudes and beliefs before and after program attendance.
 Researchers then pooled the results of surveys administered to program attendees across 16 Canadian sites.
 Follow-up surveys were administered at 3 months post-program to see if attitudes shifted.
 They conclude: "our results indicate that R2MR was effective at increasing participants’ perceptions of resiliency and decreasing stigmatizing attitudes at the pre-post review, which was mostly maintained at the 3-month follow-up."